 In February 2005, Rhinopharma Limited, or Rhinopharma, entered into an assignment and license agreement with Vernalis Development Limited, or Vernalis, which we refer to as the Vernalis Agreement.
 In 2006, we acquired Rhinopharma and all of its rights and obligations under the Vernalis Agreement.
 Pursuant to the Vernalis Agreement, Vernalis assigned to us all of its rights to certain patents and patent applications relating to RPL554 and related compounds, or the Vernalis Patents.
 We cannot further assign the Vernalis Patents to a third party without Vernalis' prior consent.
-Vernalis also granted to us an exclusive, worldwide, royalty-bearing license under certain Vernalis know-how to develop, manufacture and commercialize products, or the Licensed Products, based on PDE inhibitors developed using Vernalis Patents, Vernalis know-how and the physical stock of certain compounds, including RPL554, which we refer to as the Program IP, in the treatment of human or animal allergic or inflammatory disorders.
+Vernalis also granted to us an exclusive, worldwide, royalty-bearing license under certain Vernalis Rnow-how to develop, manufacture and commercialize products, or the Licensed Products, based on PDE inhibitors developed using Vernalis Patents, Vernalis knowhow and the physical stock of certain compounds, including RPL554, which we refer to as the Program IP, in the treatment of human or animal allergic or inflammatory disorders.
 Pursuant to the Vernalis Agreement, we must maintain the Vernalis Patents and use commercially reasonable and diligent efforts to develop and commercialize the Licensed Products.

 Under the Vernalis Agreement, we are obligated to pay Vernalis a milestone payment of £5.0 million upon the first approval of any regulatory authority for the commercialization of any Licensed Product, and a portion equal to a percentage in the mid twenties of any consideration received from any of our sublicensees for Vernalis Patents or Vernalis know-how, excluding royalties.
 We must also pay Vernalis, on a Licensed Product-by-Licensed Product and country-by-country basis, a low to mid-single digit percentage royalty based on net sales of each Licensed Product for a period beginning with the first commercial sale of such Licensed Product in a country and ending on the later of the expiration of a certain number of years after such first commercial sale and if applicable the expiration of the last to expire valid claim in the Vernalis Patents covering the development, manufacture or commercialization of such Licensed Product in such country.
-Prior to the first commercial sale of each Licensed Product, such royalties also are due in the same percentages for any named patient sales.
+Prior to the first commercial sale of each Licensed Product in such country.
+Prior to the first commercial sale of each Licensed Product in such country.
+Prior to the first commercial sale of each Licensed Product in such country.
+Prior to the first commercial sale of each Licensed Product in such country.
+Prior to the first commercial sale of each Licensed Product in such country.
+Prior to the first commercial sale of each Licensed Product in such country.
+Prior to the first commercial sale of each Licensed Product in such country.